LEARNAcademy/syllabus/react/component-lifecycle.md

 - Render phase
 - Commit phase

-Of the three main phases, you will spend most of your time working with the first 2.
+Of the three main phases, you will spend most of your time working with the first two.
 Let's use some code to take a deeper look at these two phases.

 ## The phases in action